madgen/madgen.github.io/posts/2018-01-08-Comonadic-Cellular-Christmas-Tree.markdown

 `extract`, `extend`, and `duplicate`.
 Whether these names make the concept more clear or confusing is a source of endless lively discussions.

-Without further ado, here is the full typeclass.

 ```haskell
 class Functor w => Comonad w where
   extract   :: w a -> a